IIIF/cookbook-recipes/recipe/0005-image-service/index.md

 Image service properties should include a `profile` property, with a value representing the service's level of compliance with the IIIF Image specification.
 You may read more about service compliance level in the [Image API Compliance](https://iiif.io/api/image/3.0/compliance/) specification.

-Depending on your IIIF Image Service's stabilty, you can put the content of the image's `info.json` (excluding any context property) as the content of the service sections of your manifest.
+As an optimisation you may want to include all of the info.json content (excluding the @context) as the content of the service sections of your manifest.
 Doing so allows clients to take selected actions, such as choosing an appropriate thumbnail, without making separate requests to the service.

 ## Restrictions